sigasi/sigasi_insights/content/manual/vscode/projects.md

 The tutorial project covers most of Sigasi's features.
 Press **Ctrl+Shift+P** and start typing **Sigasi: Create Tutorial Project** to open the tutorial.

-When the extension has finished building the project, you will see a number of issues for some files pop-up in the Project View.
+When the extension has finished building the project, you will see a number of issues for some files pop-up in the Projects View.

 There will also be several errors and warnings in the status bar.
 When clicking it, the Problems View opens.
 Within that view, you can navigate through the error and warning markers for the project.